indijanc/queryApp/README.md

 }
 ```

 Try other queries using the console autocomplete features.
-Results are always ordered by time in a descendint manner.
+Results are always ordered by date/time in a descendant manner.

 ## Todo List

 A list of tasks, refactoring and improvements planned to implement.

-- Tests!
 - Change to a proper time-series database, seems like it would be the best fit
 - Improve/refactor dynamic data fetching mechanism - investigate QueryDsl
 - ~~Error handling for GraphQL errors~~ Leave GraphQL errors as is, conforms to the GraphQL specification